-Overpayments and Debts for Providers and Vendors, defines "overpayments and debts" as "any Department payment or benefit to a provider in excess of the amount the provider or vendor was entitled to by law, rule, or contract."
+Administrative Policy 10.02, Overpayments and Debts for Providers and Vendors, defines "overpayments and debts" as "any Department payment or benefit to a service provider in excess of the amount the provider or vendor was entitled to by law, rule, or contract."

-- 3. If the provider does not pay the settlement overpayment or pay any installment when due, including payment due after a final decision under subsection (2) of this section, DSHS may withhold payments from current billings until the overpayment is paid. - 4.
-If DSHS determines an underpayment occurred, DDA initiates the adjustment in ProviderOne no more than 90 days after identifying the underpayment.
+- 3. If the service provider does not pay the settlement overpayment or pay any installment when due, including payment due after a final decision under subsection (2) of this section, the Department may withhold payments from current billings until the overpayment is paid. - 4.
+If the Department determines an underpayment occurred, DDA initiates the adjustment in ProviderOne no more than 90 days after identifying the underpayment.

-V. COST REPORT DATA ANALYSIS
+VII.
+COST REPORT DATA ANALYSIS

-After receiving a provider's cost report, the rate analysist may request from the provider the source documentation used to verify the cost report expenses.
+After receiving a service provider's cost report, the rate analysist may request from the provider the source documentation used to verify the cost report expenses.